ltmccarthy9/react-portfolio/README.md

-# In progress

-## React Portfolio
+# React Portfolio
 This is a portfolio built with react.
-This is not my official portfolio, although it does contain all of my real information.

 ## Technologies Used